cognitedata/neat/docs/data-modeling-principles.md

 The principle of parsimony is a fundamental principle in science and engineering.
 It states that a model should be as simple as possible, but not simpler.
 In the case of an Enterprise Data Model, it should contain all shared concepts across the organization, but no concepts that are only relevant for a single business area.

+### Establish a data governance team
+This follows from the principle of cooperation.
+This team should be cross-functional and have representatives from all relevant parts of the organization.
+This is important to ensure that the Enterprise Data Model has a solid anchoring in the organization such that it will be used and maintained.

 ### Create one main data model, the Enterprise Data Model